French Time Pieces

 Fit for a King: King George III's Tourbillon Watch - an horological treasure discreetly sold by French watchmaking genius Breguet to the King of England in the midst of the Napoleonic Wars - will be auctioned in London in July.
 Click here for more details:https://t.co/Oal8BTVNgx pic.twitter.com/nfqYozr1fi— Sotheby's (@Sothebys) June 18, 2020

 2012 SOLD for CHF 4.3M by Christie's

 The eighteenth century had highly important mechanics.
 Abraham-Louis Breguet, micro-mechanical genius, settled into pocket watches the most extraordinary complications of the clocks, and was the inventor of basic concepts such as the tourbillon and the wristwatch.

-The complication of the other is even more spectacular.
 One mechanism provides the official time calculated according to a regular day of 24 hours, and the other mechanism provides real solar time as it was read from sundials at the ground.
 The motion drift of earth and sun can reach a quarter of an hour, almost repetitively from year to year.

 1831 The Watch of the Arsouille